Using Electronic Bluebook™ (EBB) at Duke University School of Law

 1. Technical Requirements:

-Electronic Bluebook (EBB) is certified for PC computers running Microsoft Windows Vista, Windows 7 or Windows 8 (including Windows 8.1) as their operating system, or Apple MacBooks running OS X from version 10.6 up to Yosemite (10.10).
-Other operating system versions may be able to run the software, but have not been not fully tested with this version of EBB.
+Electronic Bluebook (EBB) is certified for PC computers running Microsoft Windows Vista, Windows 7, Windows 8 and Windows 10 as their operating system, or Apple MacBooks running OS X from version 10.6 up to Yosemite (10.10).
+Other operating system versions (including El Capitan, 10.11) may be able to run the software, but have not been not fully tested with this version of EBB.
 EBB does not run under other operating systems such as Linux, Windows RT, iOS, or Android, and EBB does not run under any operating system emulator.
 EBB expects a 1024 by 768 pixel screen; if your screen is smaller, you may experience some difficulties in use (but note that all buttons should have keyboard shortcuts as well).

 If you are using a non-English operating system, language settings and keyboard input settings must typically be set to "English" and "English-US" for some or all features of EBB to work properly. - For assistance with those settings, see our Windows instructions (Windows 7 here) or Mac instructions.